fritzschoff/prePO/README.md

 ### @uniswap/sdk

 This library is used to calculate everything this application needs for the swap transaction (route and expected return of ETH).

+## Tests

+There are some basic test in this repo but it could definitely be more but due to my full time job at AAVE, there was no time left.